-All over the globe people are preparing to jump into the new year and start 2019.
+All over the globe people are preparing to jump into the new year.
 But what does it mean to ‘enter a new year’?

 For some it might feel like a repetition of last year.
 And the year before that.
 And the year before that.
 We get ready to start a new year, where we will try to do better than the year that has just past.